 Landlords, letting agents and occasionally tenants, often approach solicitors with queries about errors, mistakes or clauses that are simply out of date in tenancy or lease agreements – and for legal advice on the action that can be taken to sort them out – in particular whether that contract can be amended, and the error corrected.

 Need help with correcting a lease?
 Call us now on FREEPHONE 0800 1404544.
-Initial legal advice on the phone is always FREE.
+Initial legal advice on the phone with our property specialists is always FREE.

 Tenancies and leases